ishizuki-tech/SurveyNav2025/README.md

 ### SurveyConfig schema

-The `SurveyConfig` data class roughly looks like this (simplified):
+The `SurveyConfig` data class roughly looks like this (simplified and aligned with the YAML keys):

 ```kotlin
 @Serializable